+The Library staff cannot act 'in loco parentis', meaning we are not equipped, nor is it the Library staff's responsibility to provide long or short-term supervision for children of any age.
 Children ages 12 and younger must not be left unattended in the Library.
-A responsible adult must remain in the building for children between the ages of 7 and 12 years of age.
-Children 12 and younger cannot be left unattended while the responsible adult is attending an event.
-Children ages 6 and younger must have direct parental or responsible adult supervision.
+A responsible parent/guardian or a caretaker 16 years or older must remain in the building for children between the ages of 7 and 12 years of age.
+Children 12 and younger cannot be left unattended while the responsible caretaker is attending an event.
+Children ages 6 and younger must have direct parental or caretaker supervision.
 Under no circumstances will Library staff transport or take a child away from the Library building.